JozefBX7/AutoClicker/README.md

 - **Installer (recommended):** `AutoClicker-Setup-x64.exe` installs the app and includes an uninstaller.
 - **Portable:** `AutoClicker-Portable-x64.zip` runs without installation.
 Keep its `Data` folder with the app to retain your settings.

 Uninstalling keeps your settings and saved sequences.
-You can remove them manually later if you want a fresh start.
+You can remove them manually later if you wish.

 ## Updates